hardik-11/RKU-Complaint-app/README.md

 Open the project in Android Studio

+Connect With Firebase Databse And Firebase Firestore

-Build and run the app on your device
+Run the app on your device

 ## Credits for Complaint App: